-Obstetrics and Gynaecology | Posted on 12/06/2022 by RBH
+Obstetrics and Gynaecology | Posted on 09/09/2024 by Dr. Namrata Gupta

 Women immediately after delivery experience blood loss as the placenta separates from the uterus.
 It happens because open blood vessels start bleeding as soon as the placenta begins the separation.
 Once the placenta is delivered, the uterus contracts and closes the open blood vessels.
 Since the blood during pregnancy increases by 50%, females are ready to lose this blood.
-However, there are females who might experience excessive bleeding after delivery that needs clinical attention.
+However, some females might experience excessive bleeding after delivery that needs clinical attention.
+So, if you have delivered the baby, chances are you may not have heard the term postpartum haemorrhage.

 In this write-up, we will discuss this in detail but before we go forward, let’s have a look at some of the key facts.

 However, it is normal for women to bleed after giving birth but when it gets out of control, then it is a serious problem.
 Women can experience a huge drop in blood pressure if there is significant blood loss.
 Organs don’t get sufficient blood flow supply and eventually cause shock leading to even death.
+This condition can be exacerbated by haemorrhage during birth, such as haemorrhage after a C-section.

 Two types of postpartum haemorrhage are there: